ARCAFF/ARCCnet/docs/reports/arcnet-dataset-mag.md

 glue("len_merged_filtered", len(merged_filtered), display=False)
 ```

+:::{important}
-As there is often a one-to-many relation between HARP and NOAA, we subselect only those full-disk observations that contain a set of unique HARP-to-NOAA mappings.
-An example of this is shown below, where the full-disk HMI image is shown with a HARP cutout.
-In comparison to {numref}`fig:mag_region_detection`, all HARP regions not associated with NOAA active regions are not included.
+As there is often a one-to-many relation between HARP and NOAA, we may wish to subselect only those full-disk observations that contain a set of unique HARP-to-NOAA mappings, as a single bounding box would not describe a single active region.
 Programmatically, that is to say:

 ```{code-block} python3
 # Identify dates to drop